rtortori/emear-pvt-aci-containers/2-environment.md

 We integrated our Kubernetes cluster version 1.12 with an existing fabric in our lab, running Cisco ACI 4.1 software.
 This is the [compatibility matrix](https://www.cisco.com/c/dam/en/us/td/docs/Website/datacenter/aci/virtualization/matrix/virtmatrix.html), in case you are interested to understand if your Kubernetes cluster and Cisco ACI fabric are ready for the integration.

-As first step, we ran the integration script, called *acc-provisioning* and downloadable from [software.cisco.com](https://software.cisco.com) which created a number of objects in APIC.
+As first step, we download the *acc-provisioning* from [software.cisco.com](https://software.cisco.com) and execute it.
+It will create a number of objects in APIC.
 Let's have a look.

 First of all, a *tenant* is created for your cluster: